 This recipe for Egg in the Hole with Bursted Tomatoes has been sponsored by Little Northern Bakehouse.
 All opinions listed are 100% my own.

-Since Mother’s Day is upon us, I thought I would share with you one of my absolute favorite recipes on the planet — egg in the hole.
-Of course, with it being Mother’s Day, I wanted to really punch up the flavor, so we added some bursted tomatoes and chopped chives on top for the perfect brunch dish.
+Since Mother's Day is upon us, I thought I would share with you one of my absolute favorite recipes.
+Punch up the flavor, by adding burst tomatoes and chopped chives on top for the perfect brunch dish.

 The Best Bread to Use for Brunch